 Spotlight: Preceptor and Site

-Tell us what you enjoy about being a preceptor for ISU?
+Tell us about what you enjoy about being a preceptor for ISU?

 What advice would you give future Pharmacists and/or Students?